 9. Visit Westminster Abbey

 Dating back to 960, Westminster Abbey is a true London icon and cannot be missed.
 It is has been the official place of coronation since 1066.
 As one of four UNESCO sites in London, Westminster Abbey is a must-see in London.

 Westminster Bridge provides spectacular views of the London Eye and South Bank on one side of the Thames, and the Houses of Parliament and Big Ben on the other.

 11. Snap a photo of the London Eye

 Honestly, I know riding the London Eye is on a lot of people’s London bucket lists but I think it’s a waste of money.
-Unless you have a London Pass or any other pass that includes entry at no additional cost, I’d recommend saving the money and indulging on a cocktail with a view elsewhere instead.
+Unless you have a combined ticket with other attractions that includes entry at no additional cost, I’d recommend saving the money and indulging on a cocktail with a view elsewhere instead.